jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: Mapped Diagnostic Context (MDC) is used in projector Reactor flows.**
 **Problem:** Mapped Diagnostic Context (MDC) of logging frameworks uses ThreadLocals to store things like traceIds from headers, userId, correlationId.
 Reactive programming uses multiple threads to handle a request, and one thread can deal with asynchronous steps of many requests.
-Therefore, MDC is tricky to use in reactive context and may take much processing time to propagate to another threads, likely so for much data in the MDC.
+Therefore, MDC is tricky to use in reactive context and may take much processing time to propagate to other threads, likely so for much data in the MDC.
 **Solution:** Propagate by use of deferContextual and use directly from the Context only when and where needed.
-Avoid io.micrometer:context-propagation default as well as automatic mode, as both have an impact on performance.</description>
+Avoid io.micrometer:context-propagation default as well as automatic mode, as both have an impact on performance.
 **Rule name:** AvoidMDCInReactor
 **See:** [GitHub issue](https://github.com/reactor/reactor-core/issues/1985), search for 'performance'; and [reactor Context](https://projectreactor.io/docs/core/release/reference/#context).
 **Example:**